 Wait, I've got one!

 Last night, a dog died in Little Whinging—possibly from starvation or disease.
-Someone somewhere knows why, but nobody cares.
-Nobody cares but me.
+Someone somewhere knows why, but no one cares.

 Not really an analogy, but I digress.

-The so-called fine citizens of this town pass by the alley and look down on the poor animal partly in pity and revulsion as if saying 'Will anybody clean that thing up?'
+The so-called fine citizens of this town pass by the alley and look down at the poor animal partly in pity and revulsion as if saying: "Will anybody clean that thing up?"

-And I'll have to stretch my neck up slightly, and whisper, 'No…'
+And I'll have to stretch my neck up slightly and whisper:

 As I emerge from my hiding spot behind the dumpster, a homeless man stops me at the mouth of the alley.
-"Got any spare change?"
-He asks as he shakes the empty canned soup in his hand; the rattling of a few coins inside could be heard as it did.
+"Spare some change, kid?" he asks as he shakes the empty canned soup in his hand; the rattling of coins could be heard.